xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-and-ncs500-bvi-interfaces.md

-## Configuring ACL and attaching to BVI interface
+## ACLs with BVI interface

 Configuration and attachment of an ACL over BVI interface is similar to regular ACLs attachment to a physical interface.
 Let us check out the same.

 ### Ingress V4 ACL

   - First we will start with Ingress IPv4 ACL.
-  - IPv4 ACL is supported in Igress direction for J/J+ and J2 (Native and Compatible mode)
+  - IPv4 ACL is supported in ingress direction for J/J+ and J2 (Native and Compatible mode).

 <div class="highlighter-rouge">